7 Best Yamaha Acoustic Guitars (2023) At Every Price

 Benefits: Good tuning stability, Great volume, Exceptional durability

-Our Top Pick winner was the Yamaha FG830.
-This model is from their popular Folk Guitar series, and is one of the world’s best selling guitars.
-It offers an incredible blend of price and quality, and is one of the most affordable “working musician” grade acoustics on the market.
+Our Top Pick is the Yamaha FG830.
+This model is from their popular Folk Guitar series and is one of the world’s best-selling guitars.
+It offers an incredible blend of price and quality, and is one of the most affordable “working musician” acoustics on the market.

-If you’re looking to get something more special, consider our Editor’s Choice, the Yamaha LL-TA Transacoustic.
-This is a forward thinking design with an incredible array of electronics, beautiful craftsmanship, and amazing tones.
+If you’re looking for something extra special, consider our Editor’s Choice, the Yamaha LL-TA Transacoustic.
+It features a forward-thinking design with an incredible array of electronics, beautiful craftsmanship, and amazing tones.

 Top Pick